-Since these badges are handed out on a case-by-case basis by moderators at Instagram, it is impossible to pay for one or fool an algorithm into thinking you are worthy of verifying.
+Since these badges are handed out on a case-to-case basis by moderators at Instagram, it is impossible to pay for one or fool an algorithm into thinking you are worthy of verifying.

 A verified badge is a check that appears next to an Instagram account's name in search and on the profile.
 It means that Instagram has confirmed that this is the authentic account for the public figure, celebrity or global brand it represents.

 This badge confirms the authenticity of an Instagram profile, but it doesn’t affirm someone’s importance or expertise.
 The page also suggests that though many public figures opt for verification, not all receive the verification badge.

 Here’s the thing - your follower count isn’t everything.
 For instance, look at the follower count difference between these verified profiles:

 You can get an Instagram verification badge even if you don’t have a million followers.
 In this article, we’ll discuss the eligibility criteria, steps to opt for verification and some tips to make your Instagram account eligible for the shiny blue badge.

 Let’s start with an overview of Instagram’s verification eligibility

 As per Instagram’s terms and community guidelines, these key points will qualify you for a verification badge:

 - Authenticity of your account: Your Instagram account has to represent a real person or registered business.